Aladin147/ZinApp/docs/journal.md

     - Investigate API connectivity issues when time permits
     - Implement proper typography with correct font family

+[2025-04-11] Augment (AI Assistant)
+- **Action:** Implemented typography system with custom fonts and updated UI components.
+- **Details:**
+    - Added Inter font family (Regular, Medium, SemiBold, Bold) as fallback for Uber Move
+    - Configured font loading in App.tsx with expo-font and expo-splash-screen
+    - Updated typography.ts with proper font families, sizes, and line heights based on design specs
+    - Refactored Typography component to use the new typography system
+    - Updated Button component with animation (bounce on tap) and proper styling
+    - Updated Card component to match design specs (16px border-radius, 8px inner padding, 16px outer margin)
+    - Updated Screen and Header components to use the new typography system
+    - Updated colors.ts with the correct color palette from design specs
+    - Created spacing.ts with a 4pt grid system based on design specs
+    - Added debug mode toggle in App.tsx for testing
+    - Updated KNOWN_ISSUES.md and TODO.md with current status
+    - Created STATUS_REPORT_2025-04-10.md with detailed analysis of current UI state
+    - Pushed all changes to GitHub repository
+- **Issues:**
+    - Couldn't find Uber Move font (likely requires licensing), used Inter as fallback
+    - Some package dependencies needed to be installed (expo-font, expo-splash-screen)
+    - Path aliases (@constants) sometimes show errors in IDE but compile correctly
+- **Decisions:**
+    - Used Inter font family as fallback for Uber Move
+    - Implemented a systematic approach to typography with proper font families and variants
+    - Created a proper spacing system based on a 4pt grid
+    - Added animation to Button component as specified in design docs
+    - Updated Card component to match the flat design aesthetic
+    - Prioritized typography system as foundation for UI improvements
+- **Follow-up:**
+    - Implement remaining core UI components (RatingStars, MapTracker, etc.)
+    - Add visual indicator for DEMO MODE
+    - Ensure consistent application of design tokens across all components
+    - Implement animation system with Reanimated 2
+    - Update remaining screens with new components and styling

 ---

 [2025-04-08] Cline (AI Assistant)